superseriousbusiness/gotosocial/CONTRIBUTING.md

 DEBUG=1 ./gotosocial testrig start
 ```

-To run Semaphore locally in dev mode, first clone the [Semaphore](https://github.com/NickColley/semaphore/) repository, and then run the following commands in the cloned directory:
+To run Pinafore locally in dev mode, first clone the [Pinafore](https://github.com/nolanlawson/pinafore/) repository, and then run the following commands in the cloned directory:

 ```bash
 yarn # install dependencies
 yarn run dev
 ```

-The Semaphore instance will start running on `localhost:4002`.
+The Pinafore instance will start running on `localhost:4002`.

 To connect to the testrig, navigate to `http://localhost:4002` and enter your instance name as `localhost:8080`.